franciosi/annotations/Ansible.md

 ```

 1. We'll encrypt only service_password variable
   1. Create a key_file that contains a key that will encrypt service_password variable value.
-Keep this file very safe and  never commit it in git(as i did here)
+Keep this file very safe and  never commit it in git (as I did here, =] )

   ```bash
     cat key_file